pfsense/docs/source/install/upgrade-guide.rst

 restored to a firewall running pfSense 2.4.x on 64-bit/amd64 or even an ARM device.

+If currently you are running pfSense on a 32 bit virtual machine, a good strategy is to (1) back up the existing installation,
+(2) create a new 64 bit VM for FreeBSD 64,
+(3) perform a clean install of pfSense there, and then (4) restore the 32 bit backup to the 64 bit VM.
+(5) Then power off 32 bit pfSense VM, and retain it until you are certain all is working well.

 Live CD / Embedded / NanoBSD
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^